 The number in the second box is how many learner samples the organisation submitted for national external moderation.

 In the moderation report for Literacy or Numeracy unit standards, there will be no reference to or moderation result for assessment materials.
 This is because these standards are assessed on the basis of naturally occurring evidence, and setting assessment activities for the purposes of assessing these standards is inappropriate.
 The overall moderation decision will only refer to the number of assessor judgements about learner samples the moderator has verified.

 Figure 2: Moderation results in Literacy and Numeracy moderation report (view larger version (GIF, 6.8KB))

 A 0/0 moderation result for assessor judgements may be given when:

 - no learner work was submitted

-- no assessor judgements/results are evident on the moderation coversheet, and your organisation has been unable to provide further clarification to TAM
+- no assessor judgements/results are shown on the moderation coversheet, and your TEO has been unable to provide further clarification to TAM

-- the assessor decisions could not be verified (for example, because the learner evidence is illegible or unviewable, or because insufficient evidence of learner performance has been submitted to enable the moderator to ascertain the basis of the assessor’s judgement).
+- the assessor decisions could not be verified (for example because the learner evidence is illegible or un-viewable, or because there isn’t enough submitted evidence of learner performance for the moderator to see how the assessor made their judgement).

 Overall decisions about assessment materials

 Moderators reflect on the assessment materials overall when making their decision.
 Specifically, whether the outcome in the title and purpose of the standard has been met.
 Moderators use the following bulleted indicators to determine whether the assessment materials meet the national standard, if they require modification or they do not meet the national standard.